JLuc/hexchatdevbot/README.md

 # hexchatdevbot

-provides public urls for #issues and commits
+for #issues and commits logs
+broadcasts a public urls on #scribus and #scribus-dev irc chans

-works with hexchat client
+works as a python script with hexchat client

+Now on gitlab : see https://gitlab.com/JLuc/hexchat_bots